System Design Space

 Development starts in Yandex internal infrastructure

-Yandex starts the KiWi distributed key-value layer as a foundation for scalable backend services.
+Yandex starts the KiWi distributed key-value layer as a foundation for services that need horizontal scale.

 2012KiKiMR